bikashchoudhary/rest-java/README.md

 rest-java
 =========

-Globe Oauth and RESTful service wrapper in Java
+Globe OAuth and RESTful service wrapper in Java